sebastien-riou/SATL/readme.md

 * FL,LE
   * 32 bits values in little endian format
-  * FL is the Frame length: the total length of the C-TPDU excuding PAD, so ISO7816-4's LC = FL - 12
+  * FL is the Frame length: the total length of the C-TPDU excluding PAD, so ISO7816-4's LC = FL - 12
   * LE value is the same as ISO7816-4's LE, just encoded differently
 * CLA,INS,P1,P2
   * Single byte values